uf-mil/mil/System-Alarms.md

 ## Alarm Node

-The Sub8 alarm system has two key components.
+The SubjuGator alarm system has two key components.
 AlarmBroadcasters, which "raise" alarms, and Alarm Scenarios, which handle alarms.
 In addition to those, the alarm system relies on each node exposing some behavior like "kill", or "disable_thruster" so that the alarm system can *do* something with the alarm state.

 ## AlarmBroadcaster